enexxx/Software-PWA/readme.txt

 run 'npm install' to instsall dependencies run 'npx nodemon server.js' to start the server.
 (You can also run index.html directly with working data persistence if you wish, just ignore the CORS error.)
-*If you're on a school connection, please make sure you're autheticated with the detnsw website, else you will not be able to connect to fontawesome for the icons, making the page not work.
+    * If you're on a school connection, please make sure you're autheticated, else you may not be able to connect to fontawesome for the icons, making the page not function as intended.

 HOW TO USE: